marcin-chwedczuk/_blog/_posts/2018-09-08-you-can-live-without-your-mocking-framework.md

     .Publish(Arg.Do<FirstEvent>(e => firstEvent = e));
 {% endhighlight %}

-Now let us see how our test can look like if we use fakes:
+Now let us see how our test can look like if we use fakes instead:
 {% highlight csharp %}
 public class EventPublishingComponentTest_UsingFakes {
     private readonly InMemoryEventPublisher _eventPublisher;